Die-Spengergasse/course-wmc-5sem/20_Typescript/55_Frontend_Tooling_Exercises.md

 - **Q1.** What is a code formatter, and why do we use Prettier in this project?
 - **Q2.** What do we have a `.prettier.config.js` file in the project folder?
+- **Q3.** What are custom rules in Prettier, and how can they help maintain code quality?

 ## Jest